 In this case, a density function \(f\) with reliability function \(F\) for \((S, \rta)\) can be constructed as follows:

 Suppose that \(F\) satisfies (a)–(c) and that \(f\) is defined by (d) and (e).
-Then \(f(x) \ge 0\) for \(x \in S\) and \[\sum_{x \in S} f(x) = f(e) + \sum_{x \in S_+} f(x) = f(e) + \sum_{x \in S} \sum_{x \upa y} f(y) = p + \sum_{x in S} [F(x) - p] = p + (1 - p) = 1\] So \(f\) is a probability density function.
+Then \(f(x) \ge 0\) for \(x \in S\) and \[\sum_{x \in S} f(x) = f(e) + \sum_{x \in S_+} f(x) = f(e) + \sum_{x \in S} \sum_{x \upa y} f(y) = p + \sum_{x \in S} [F(x) - p] = p + (1 - p) = 1\] So \(f\) is a probability density function.
 Also \[f(e) + \sum_{x \upa y} f(y) = p + [F(x) - p] = F(x), \quad x \in S\] so the reliability function of \(f\) for \((S, \rta)\) is \(F\).

 Suppose that \((S, \upa)\) is a finite rooted tree.
 For the unique constant rate distribution on the upward run graph \((S, \rta)\),

-By definition, the density function \(f\) of the distribution with constant rate \(\alpha \in (0, 1)\) satisfies \(f(x) = \alpha f(e) + \alpha \sum_{x \upa y} f(y)\) for \(x \in S\).
+By definition, the density function \(f\) of the distribution with constant rate \(\alpha\) satisfies \(f(x) = \alpha f(e) + \alpha \sum_{x \upa y} f(y)\) for \(x \in S\).
 Using this result recursivley gives \(f(x) = \varphi(x, \alpha) f(e)\) for \(x \in S\).
-In particular, with \(x = e\) we have \(f(e) = \varphi(e, \alpha) f(e)\) and hence \(\alpha\) is the unique solution of the equation \(\varphi(e, \alpha) = 1\) in the interval \((0, 1)\).
+In particular, with \(x = e\) we have \(f(e) = \varphi(e, \alpha) f(e)\) and hence \(\alpha\) must satisfy the equation \(\varphi(e, \alpha) = 1\).
+Since \(\varphi(e, \cdot)\) is continuous and increasing on \([0, 1]\) with \(\varphi(0) = 0\) and \(\varphi(1) = \#(S) \ge 2\), there exist a unique \(\alpha \in (0, 1)\) with \(\varphi(e, \alpha) = 1\).
 The condition \(\sum_{x \in S} f(x) = 1\) then gives \(f(e) = 1 / c\) for \(c\) given in the proposition, and then more generally, \(f(x) = \varphi(x, \alpha) / c\).

 Note that the constant rate density function \(f\) is constant on the leaves of the tree.
 More generally, if the subtrees \((S_x, \upa)\) and \((S_y, \upa)\) are isomorphic for some \(x, \, y \in S\) then \(f(x) = f(y)\).